jhonatademuner/studai/README.md

 The application will be available at `http://localhost:5000`

 ### Configuration
-Environment variables can be configured in `src/main/resources/application.yml`:
+Application properties can be configured in `src/main/resources/application.yml`:
 ```yml
 spring:
   datasource: